Table of Contents

 SOA Record

-SOA (Start of Authority) record stores essential information about a domain such as – the admin email address of the administrator, the domain’s last updation, and the time interval between two refreshes.
-It includes – firstly, the primary name server of the domain.
-Secondly, the liable party for the domain.
-Thirdly, a change in timestamp whenever the domain updates.
-Fourthly, the number of seconds before the zone refreshes.
-Fifthly, the number of seconds before a failed refresh is retried.
-However, the upper limit in seconds before a zone is reviewed as no longer authoritative.
-Moreover, the negative TTL (i.e. how long a resolver considers a negative result for a subdomain).
+SOA (Start of Authority) records store essential information about a domain, including the administrator’s email address, the domain’s last update, and the time interval between refreshes.
+First, it identifies the primary name server for the domain.
+Second, it specifies the responsible party for managing the domain.
+Additionally, it includes a serial number that changes whenever the domain records are updated.
+Furthermore, it defines the number of seconds before the zone refreshes.
+It also specifies the waiting period before a failed refresh attempt is retried.
+Moreover, the SOA record determines the maximum amount of time a zone can remain valid before it is considered no longer authoritative.
+Finally, it includes the negative TTL value, which defines how long a DNS resolver should cache a negative response for a subdomain before performing another lookup.

 set type=soa